physiozoo/physiozoo.github.io/docs/sections/intro.rst

   - A set of annotated databases (``PZ-DB``) of electrophysiological signals from different mammals (dog, rabbit and mouse).
 Available `here <https://drive.google.com/file/d/1waDbfJlCWLGWTfaV7_tJ1j2-4Re5N5OG/view?usp=sharing>`_.

-  - Manually audited peak locations and signal quality annotations for each recording.
+  - Manually audited peak locations and signal quality annotations for each of the recordings.

 - *Configuration*

-  - A set of configuration files that adapt the HRV measures and algorithms to work with data from different mammals.
+  - A set of configuration files that adapt the HRV measures and ``mhrv`` algorithms to work with data from different mammals.

   - All HRV measures can be further adapted for the analysis of other mammals by